NanoCalc/PLQ-Sim/README.md

 $$ PLQ_{A}(\\%) = 1 - \dfrac{PL\left[D/A\right]}{PL\left[A\right]} $$

+The figure below illustrates PL measurements using a fluorimeter after selective excitation of the donor or acceptor.

+Adicionar Figura 1 aqui.

 The measurement of PL is a powerful tool to investigate photoluminescence quenching in D/A blends.
 However, the application of this experimental method does not allow to study the details of the processes that contribute to the quenching.
 Deep knowledge of the excited state dynamics at D/A interfaces by kinetic modeling is fundamental to tailoring the properties of the blend aiming at different applications.

 Our research group developed a theory to calculate $PLQ_{D}$ and $PLQ_{A}$ based on a kinetic model that considers all possibilities involved in exciton dissociation.⁠